Secret-Uzbek/Nullo-PLT-UCOMM-FMP-Academic-Research/FMP_theory_chat_history_for_publication.md

-﻿The uploaded documents together form a cohesive publication package for “The Fractal Metascience Paradigm (FMP)” — a theoretical and applied framework proposing a fractal, recursive model of knowledge and science itself.
+The uploaded documents together form a cohesive publication package for “The Fractal Metascience Paradigm (FMP)” — a theoretical and applied framework proposing a fractal, recursive model of knowledge and science itself.
 Here’s a concise synthesis of what each file contains and how they interrelate:

 🧠 1.
 Core Paper — “The Fractal Metascience Paradigm” (FMP.pdf)